Adil Shahi–Portuguese conflicts

-Adil Shahi–Portuguese conflicts refers to the various armed engagements that took place in India between the Portuguese Empire and the Sultanate of Bijapur, ruled by the Adil Shahi dynasty, whose rulers were known to the Portuguese as Hidalcão.
+The Adil Shahi–Portuguese conflicts were various armed engagements that took place in India between the Portuguese Empire and the Sultanate of Bijapur, ruled by the Adil Shahi dynasty, whose rulers were known to the Portuguese as Hidalcão.

 The Sultanate of Bijapur was one of the Deccan Sultanates.
 The Portuguese first clashed with the forces of Bijapur in 1506 at the siege of Angediva.
 The Portuguese governor of India Afonso de Albuquerque captured Goa in 1510 after its ruler was found to be harbouring mercenaries there and preparing an expedition to send against the Portuguese.

 Goa became the capital of the Portuguese State of India and head of all Portuguese possessions in Asia until 1961, though the Sultanate of Bijapur ceased to exist when it was conquered by the Mughal Empire in 1686.

 Background

 In 1498, the Portuguese established direct contact with India by sea after Vasco da Gama sailed around the Cape of Good Hope and reached Calicut.
 An alliance was struck with the Raja of Cochin in the Malabar Coast, who was a rebellious vassal of the Zamorin of Calicut and fort Manuel was built on his territory in 1502.

 At this time, southern India was divided between the mutually hostile Hindu Vijayanagara Empire and the Muslim Deccan Sultanates in the Deccan Plateau.
 The Sultanate of Bijapur was created out of the Bahmani Sultanate after Yusuf Adil Shah declared independence in 1490.
 As a Muslim power, it was hostile to the presence of the Portuguese in India.

 In 1505, King Manuel of Portugal nominated Dom Francisco de Almeida as the first Viceroy of India.
 Among other things, Dom Francisco was tasked with building a fort on Angediva Island, which was believed to be useful to conduct trade at safely and support Portuguese fleets operating in the region.